usnistgov/STP2X3D/README.md

-A sample README.md file

-# Project Name
+# STEP To X3D Translator
 ---
 ## The Goal of this project is